 Angie was born and raised in Iowa, but has called Arkansas home since 1987.
 She loves history, something inherited from several generations of history lovers.
 She was an English professor for many years before leaving academia for the nonprofit sector.
 She loves to travel and experience new places, whether they are major museums or humble back roads.
 She is mom to one grown son who inherited her love of travel and anything with melted cheese.
-She’s active in the community and serves on several nonprofit boards, including the Arkansas Museums Association, Fayetteville Historic District Commission, NWA Food Bank, Woolsey Farmstead Advisory Committee, and Women Lead Arkansas.
-She also volunteers for Single Parent Scholarship Fund of Northwest Arkansas and Arkansas Advocates for Children and Families.
+She’s active in the community and serves on several nonprofit boards, including the NWA Food Bank, Woolsey Farmstead Advisory Committee, and Women Lead Arkansas.
+She also volunteers for Single Parent Scholarship Fund of Northwest Arkansas, Arkansas Advocates for Children and Families, and Southeastern Museums Conference.
 Angie is fond of saying that “everything is interesting,” and she is rarely without something to read in her hand.
 Contact Angie.

 Assistant Director/Collections Manager